lcfyi/google-forms-queue-system/README.md

 It also expects the sheet to track the number of "processed" entries (`CURR_COUNT`), and a location to store the last "processed" entries count (`LAST_COUNT`).
 This prevents arbitrary sheet updates to trigger a notification to the next unprocessed individual.

+This was used successfully for the 2019 Supermileage electrical recruiting run, with a small change to allow the visual update to update another sheet (so that candidates can keep track of the queue themselves).

 ## Setup

 Refer to [this sheet](https://docs.google.com/spreadsheets/d/1Eq0w7KkYYUYIoq3Xe66ES6Ijn2bXC7IRNLsZsIPfx3g/edit?usp=sharing) for an example.
 Essentially, you must set up all the `Config.gs` values based on these configuration items on the sheet: